 Below, the Signature Analytics team has outlined some general responsibilities that every business should expect from their CFO.

 The Importance of Forward-Looking Financial Analysis

 The foundation of any company’s accounting and finance function is to produce timely and accurate financial information for the business.
-The CFO oversees these accounting and finance functions; however, the true value of a CFO is their ability to provide forward-looking financial analysis.
-This analysis should be focused around driving additional profitability and value to the company.
+The CFO oversees these accounting and finance functions, but their true value comes from the ability to provide forward-looking financial analysis.
+This analysis should be focused on driving additional profitability and value to the company.

-Are you able to predict when you will have a surplus of cash that you need to manage or when you will have a shortage of cash and may require financing?
+Can you predict when your business will have a surplus of cash that needs to be managed or when you will have a shortage of money that requires financing?

 Cash flow problems can kill businesses that might otherwise survive.
-Your CFO should be monitoring cash flow and analyzing cash flow projections on a regular basis to ensure your business does not run out of cash.
+Your CFO should be monitoring cash flow and analyzing cash flow projections regularly to ensure your business does not run out of cash.